 On the opposite end of the scale is a fixed mindset.
 Someone who believes that there isn’t much that they can do if they don’t understand something.

 Whether someone has a fixed or growth mindset will have a significant impact on their success and future happiness.

-So, how to you go about teaching a concept like growth mindset?
+So, how to you go about teaching a concept like growth mindset to kids?

 Thankfully it is possible and I’m going to share some growth mindset activities that will help you to do just that.

 Carol Dweck, a Stanford University Professor and her colleagues have spent a lot of time researching growth mindset.